SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 1. Calculate penalty risk, get rid of harmful links

-Now that we got a bird's-eye view on your backlink profile, let's move on to another uber important activity, which is spotting potentially harmful backlinks.
+Now that we got a bird's-eye view on your backlink profile, let's move on to the next step of our off-page SEO plan, which is spotting potentially harmful backlinks.
 A small disclaimer straight away: the activity may take up pretty much time, as the tool needs to collect tons of information for you.
 So, what I suggest doing is starting the process right now and getting back to it tomorrow, deal?

 In SEO SpyGlass' Linking Domains section, which is in the Backlink Profile module, hit the Update Penalty Risk button.
 That's it, now you only need to wait.